 Dr. McCorkel is Professor of Sociology and Criminology at Villanova University and the Founder and Executive Director of the Philadelphia Justice Project for Women and Girls.
 Additionally, she is program faculty in Villanova’s Center for Irish Studies, Gender & Women’s Studies, and Africana Studies.
 During Fall 2017, she was a visiting scholar at the Institute of Criminology in the Sutherland School of Law at University College Dublin (Ireland).

 Dr. McCorkel’s research investigates the social and political consequences of mass incarceration in the United States.
 She focuses primarily on how law and systems of punishment perpetuate race, class, and gender-based inequities.
-Her articles appear in a variety of scientific journals including Social Problems, Punishment & Society, Social Politics, Qualitative Sociology, Contexts, and Contemporary Drug Problems.
-Her first book, Breaking Women: Gender, Race, and the New Politics of Imprisonment (NYU Press), explored the impact of the War on Drugs and “get tough” carceral policies for women prisoners.
-It was selected by the Society for the Study of Social Problems as a finalist for the prestigious C. Wright Mills Award.
+Her critically acclaimed first book, Breaking Women: Gender, Race, and the New Politics of Imprisonment (New York University Press), explores the impact of the War on Drugs and punitive criminal justice policies for women’s prisons.
+It is the only behind-the-walls study of an American women’s prison during the height of mass incarceration and one of very few “classic-style” prison ethnographies produced in the last four decades.
+Her book was selected by the Society for the Study of Social Problems as a finalist for the prestigious C. Wright Mills Award.

 Dr. McCorkel is at work on a second book that considers #MeToo in the context of mass incarceration.
 In Dr. McCorkel’s powerful TEDx talk from this project, she summarizes the wrongful conviction case of a young Philadelphia mother, Cynthia Alvarado, to demonstrate how gender inequality, in the context of poverty and racial inequality, renders women particularly vulnerable to the abuses and excesses of mass incarceration and punitive crime policies.